jupmoreno/Natto/readme.md

 ### Setup

 Select `Import project`, then navigate to the project's root directory.
+Then check `Import project from external model` and select `Gradle`.

 Or from the command line run: